music-tko/music-tko/README.md

- 👋 Hi, I’m @music-tko aka Thando but you can call me Thay like Tay.
+ 👋 Hi, I’m Thando but you can call me Thay like Tay.
  👀 I’m interested in theatre and obsessed with computers, whether it's code or gaming.
- 📫 How to reach me, my twitter handle is @ThayDevToBe.
+ My twitter handle is @ThayDevToBe.
 Say Hi!
+I'm a lot more wittier there:)

+Bear with my mismatched commit graph :O

 Current Stack
    -HTML